 28. Arizona & Utah (for a road trip!), $45/day

 While the US is generally not a super budget destination, if you are doing a road trip, you can definitely save in some areas and splurge in others to even out your overall budget.
-For my American Southwest road trip, I spent an average of $110/day, which included a camper van rental, food, gas, camping, plus little splurges here and there.
-Now, it was definitely more expensive because I was solo.
-If you had just one other person, you’d be able to split the costs almost perfectly in half.
-If you had two other people along, take it down to one third and so on.
+For my American Southwest road trip, I spent an average of $110/day, which included a camper van rental, food, gas, and camping, plus little splurges here and there.
+Now, it was definitely more expensive because I was solo; if you had just one other person, you’d be able to split the costs almost perfectly in half (more if you had two other people along, and so on).
 The more, the merrier (until you run out of room and start elbowing each other).

 Some quick tips on saving money: